norman-brooks/Python_Course_Projects/README.md

 Inheritance Submission Assignment
 Created 2 classes that inherit from another class.
 Each "child" class has 2 of their own attributes

+Inheritance Challenge
+On this program we create a child class that inherits functionality from a parent class